textX/textX/README.rst

 Questions, discussion etc.
 --------------------------
-Please use [discussion forum](https://groups.google.com/forum/?hl=en#!forum/textx-talk) for general discussions, suggestions etc.
+Please use `discussion forum`_ for general discussions, suggestions etc.

-If you have some specific question on textX usage please use [stackoverflow](http://stackoverflow.com/).
+If you have some specific question on textX usage please use `stackoverflow`_.
 Just make sure to tag your question with `textx`.

 Contributions